How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 • SDE allows you to get a more complete valuation of a small business.

-• Pro forma reports are useful when it comes to creating the annual budget and forecasts.
+• Pro forma reports are useful for creating the annual budget and forecasts.

 • Pro forma reports get less accurate the further into the future they look.